 These strawberry cupcakes are moist, flavorful, and loaded with fresh strawberries!
 To make perfect strawberry cupcakes for any occasion, frost them with either strawberry buttercream, strawberry cream cheese frosting, or strawberry whipped cream.

 If you’re looking to bake perfect Valentine’s Day cupcakes, you can even decorate strawberry cupcakes with fresh strawberries or conversation hearts!

-To make these strawberry cupcakes, I adapted my vanilla cupcake recipe (which has been extensively tested and is a favorite for thousands of readers).
-The resulting strawberry cupcakes are light and airy and packed with fresh strawberries.
+To make these perfect strawberry cupcakes, I adapted my vanilla cupcake recipe (which has been extensively tested and is a favorite for thousands of readers).
+The resulting cupcakes are light and airy and packed with fresh strawberries.

 I use fresh berries in all of my strawberry desserts – like my strawberry banana bread and strawberry pavlova and any of my berry cupcakes (see my raspberry cupcakes for another example).
 I wouldn’t have it any other way!